IntersectMBO/ouroboros-network/doc/guide.markdown

 KES Agent can run in two modes:

-- "Service Mode", in which it acts as a systemd service.
-The process can be managed using the `start`, `stop`, `restart` and `status` subcommands; when started, it will double-fork, drop privileges, and send all log output to syslog.
+- "Service Mode", in which it acts as a Unix service ("daemon").
+The process can be managed using the `start`, `stop`, `restart` and `status` subcommands;
+  when started, it will double-fork and drop privileges, and it will send all log output to syslog.
   This is the recommended mode for a production setup.
 - "Normal Mode", in which it runs as a regular process; the process starts immediately, does not fork or drop privileges, and writes log output to stdout.
 This mode is mainly useful for debugging and development purposes; it is not recommended for production use.

-To run KES Agent as a daemon, the following steps are necessary:
+To run KES Agent as a daemon using systemd, the following steps are necessary:

 1. Install the `kes-agent` binary into a suitable location, e.g.
    `/usr/local/bin`.
 2. Create a kes-agent system user and group; the default name for both is `kes-agent`, and we suggest to keep this.
-3. Add the control user (the interactive user who will manage KES keys for this Agent) to the kes-agent group.
+3. Add all users that need to connect to the KES Agent (whether as a Node or via the `kes-agent-control` tool) to the `kes-agent` group.
+4. Obtain a verification key for your Cold Key and copy it into a suitable location (e.g. `/etc/kes-agent/cold.vkey`).
+KES Agent needs this file in order to verify OpCerts.
-4. Write systemd service to drive the `kes-agent` binary.
+5. Make a systemd service to drive the `kes-agent` binary.
+An example service file can be found in `./systemd/etc/systemd/system/kes-agent.service`.
-   (TODO: we should provide a service template)
-5. Edit configuration
-   (TODO)
+6. Create an environment file for the systemd service to configure it.
+An example file can be found in `./systemd/etc/kes-agent/kes-agent.env`.
+7. Make systemd reload the service configuration (`systemctl daemon-reload`).
-6. Start the kes-agent service
+8. Start the kes-agent service (`systemctl start kes-agent`).

+An example installation script that performs the above steps is provided in `etc/systemd/install.sh`; it should work on a typical Debian or Debian-based system.

 ### Installing KES Agent Control